-The city focuses resources and efforts on developing a skilled and employable resident workforce capable of receiving living wage jobs.
-The city also works to develop infrastructure to support industries that can pay a living wage.
+The city focuses resources and efforts on developing a skilled and employable resident workforce capable of receiving living wage jobs and works to support industries that can pay a living wage.
 It is important to raise incomes of residents to lower their housing costs and to increase their housing options.